Beaches in Rio de Janeiro – A Guide

 The Beach Culture

-The beaches in Rio de Janeiro play an important part in the social life of many Cariocas, therefor it has a strongly defined beach culture with some unwritten rules.
+The beaches in Rio de Janeiro play an important part in the social life of many Cariocas, therefore it has a strongly defined beach culture with some unwritten rules.
 Of course you can ignore these completely but “When in Rome…”.
 Here are some do’s and don’ts:

 Do wear beach fashion.
 For guys that is swimming trunks or surf shorts.
 For girls it´s a bikini, make sure they are whole and clean!
 Topless is strictly forbidden, you could actually get arrested.
 Don´t wear football shorts or a bathing suit.